yoember/yoember.github.io/index.md

 6. `setupController(controller, model)` http://emberjs.com/api/classes/Ember.Route.html#method_setupController
 7. `renderTemplate(controller, model)` http://emberjs.com/api/classes/Ember.Route.html#method_renderTemplate

-### Create number boxes on Admin/Seeder page to see how much data we have in our database
+### Create a "number box" component to use on the admin/seeder page to display how much data we have in our database

-We use a `number-box` component for visualizing numbers on our page.
+We'll make a `number-box` component to visualize numbers on our page.
 Let's create our fancy component.

 ```
 $ ember g component number-box
 ```

-Setup `css` classes in the component controller.
+Setup `css` class names in the component controller.

 ``` javascript
 // app/components/number-box.js